-Williamsburg is the epitome of modern New York: an old working-class neighborhood that has transformed into an upscale residential community (with character!) and a nightlife destination.
-The story of Williamsburg is similar to the story of many of modern New York’s other popular neighborhoods.
-Artists began moving to the area in the 1990’s to take advantage of its convenience to Manhattan via the L train.
-Residential real estate development in the ‘Burg would have happened naturally, but the 2005 rezoning of north Brooklyn’s waterfront put the neighborhood’s development on the fast track.
-Today, Williamsburg is one of New York’s most desirable ZIP codes for its convenience, its charm, and for its stunning views of Manhattan.
+Williamsburg is the epitome of modern New York: an old, working-class neighborhood that transformed into an upscale residential community and a nightlife destination.
+Artists began moving to the area in the 1990’s to take advantage of its convenience to Manhattan.
+Then, in 2005, north Brooklyn’s waterfront was re-zoned for residential development, leading to an explosion of new buildings in the area.
+Today, Williamsburg is one of the city’s most popular locations.